Updated on 21 October 2014

 What is the likely timeline for the appeal process?

 We do not yet know when the appeal will conclude, although we are aware of the potential for the process in Egypt to be lengthy.
 The appeal process is concerned with the merits of the appeal itself and we will continue to update the market with any new material information as it emerges.
-We anticipate a number of further hearings and adjournments before a decision is reached and do not at this stage expect a resolution before the year-end.
+We anticipate a number of further hearings and adjournments before a decision is reached.

 Has the “missing evidence” been submitted to the appeal court?